bbauska/LFS171x/README.md

 ### Learning Objectives
 By the end of this chapter, you should be able to:

-*   Examine several use cases where blockchain technology is actively used to solve real world business problems.
+  * Examine several use cases where blockchain technology is actively used to solve real world business problems,
-*   Discover the factors to look at when evaluating if blockchain technology is right for a particular project.
+  * Discover the factors to look at when evaluating if blockchain technology is right for a particular project,
   * Decide when to use and when not to use blockchain technology.

 #### <a id="ch6a"></a> Business Blockchain Technologies Overview
 Blockchain is a data structure with an automated way to enforce trust among participants.
 Consensus algorithms ensure that all participants agree on the data stored within the blockchain.
 Blockchain opens the door to disrupt any industry that relies on a central authority to confirm authenticity.
 It also allows independent, and even competing organizations, to share information to gain efficiencies across an industry.